Close

 View QQI details

-• Business and Management are the practical art, science, and craft of achieving change and getting things done through and with people.
-This degree provides you with insights into the core functions of Business and Management and how they interact to create value for and capture value from clients and customers.
+>Business is the way by which every product and service you use in daily life is developed, promoted and delivered on the global stage.
+This degree provides students with insights into the core functions of Business and how they interact to create value for and capture value from clients and customers.

 Duration: 3 years (4 years with optional placement or Erasmus/Study Abroad)